greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

     > **Note** triggers are not supported in Greenplum Database.
 Triggers in general have very limited functionality due to the parallelism of Greenplum Database.

 -   **CLUSTER ON/SET WITHOUT CLUSTER** — Selects or removes the default index for future `CLUSTER` operations.
 It does not actually re-cluster the table.
-Note that `CLUSTER` is not the recommended way to physically reorder a table in Greenplum Database because it takes so long.
-It is better to recreate the table with [CREATE TABLE AS](CREATE_TABLE_AS.html) and order it by the index column\(s\).

-    > **Note** `CLUSTER ON` is not supported on append-optimized tables.

 -   **SET WITHOUT OIDS** — Removes the OID system column from the table.